anhnguyendepocen/quant-geo/01-Lesson.md

 Introduction
 ================
+James B. Elsner

 August 28, 2018

 "**The goal is to provide analytical tools that will last students a lifetime.**''---Edward Tufte

--   After this lesson you will know what this class is about, how you will be graded, and how to install R and RStudio on your laptop.
+After this lesson you will know (1) what this class is about, (2) how you will be graded, (3) how to install R and RStudio on your laptop, and (4) how to make a graph.

 Syllabus
 --------